|DIY advent calendar for dogs

 Having not used Adrian’s car in over a month, it was reluctant to get going this morning and thinking it might have been the battery, we left it in the garage to investigate later.
 We set off in my car, which promptly beeped to let us know it was low on fuel.
 The first garage we tried filling up in was also empty, but we made it on to Melle without any further issues.
 Bikes powered by legs are so much easier than cars needing batteries and fuel.

 Nine shops and five hours later, we were done, in all senses of the word.
 Thank heavens for the flask of coffee and the cake we packed in case of emergency, or we may have been forced to tuck into the Christmas chocolates we had bought.
-It was also a real shock once we were home to discover that despite having a list and all those hours spent shopping, I’d forgotten to buy courgettes.

 The great advent calendar hunt